+Viki decided to see someone who specialised feet, similar to one of these kansas city podiatrists, who could get to the root of the problem.
 At the podiatrist’s office Vicki learned she was suffering from a stress fracture.
 She followed the doctor’s instructions and after a long recovery she should have been pain-free, but subsequent visits revealed she had even more stress fractures.
 “He suggested I go see rheumatologist,” Vicki recalls.

 At first Vicki’s rheumatologist wasn’t sure how to diagnose her.
 She showed signs of both Lupus and RA and has family history of both.
 After more research and tests they landed on rheumatoid arthritis, despite Vicki’s very low test results, “I’m sero-negative.
 Which means I never show it in tests.
 But my inflammation is way up.”

 Vicki learned that rheumatoid arthritis is a chronic, autoimmune condition in which the body’s immune system attacks the joints.
 These attacks create inflammation that results in swelling and stiff, painful joints.
 It can also soften the bone which results in stress fractures like those Vicki experienced.
 About 20% of RA patients are sero-negative.

 Moving on (quite literally).